justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/07 - Pi-Hole.md

     - To fix this, try deleting the `.conf.save` file and see if it creates it again.
     - Otherwise, delete everything within the original `01-pihole.conf` file and attempt to update (note: successful update may rearrange/repopulate `01-pihole.conf` once again).
 2. If you changed your port for Pi-Hole:
-    - You will have to change it again by following the steps outlined at the top in the following link: [diyHue - Prerequisites](https://github.com/justinknguyen/Pi-Guide/blob/main/Raspberry%20Pi%20Zero%202%20W/Installed%20Programs/08%20-%20diyHue.md#prerequisites)
+    - You might have to change it again by following the steps outlined at the top in the following link: [diyHue - Prerequisites](https://github.com/justinknguyen/Pi-Guide/blob/main/Raspberry%20Pi%20Zero%202%20W/Installed%20Programs/08%20-%20diyHue.md#prerequisites)
 ## Troubleshooting
 - If you're getting "Rate Limit" errors in Pi-Hole, perform the following (note: newer Pi-Hole versions have this setting built-in under the `Settings` window):
   1. Enter: